 Family help and homelessness

-If homelessness is an issue for you or any member of your family this can be taken into account when undergoing assessment for alcohol or drug treatment.
+If a family member needs alcohol and drug help and they are homeless, this can be taken into account when they are undergoing assessment for alcohol or drug treatment.
 Supported accommodation can be provided for people who have been through a withdrawal or rehabilitation program but need ongoing support to re-balance their life.

 You can find out about supported accommodation programs by calling DirectLine on 1800 888 236.